Malte311/BookLibrary/README.md

 > _BookLibrary_ is a library for book notes.
 > In fact, _BookNoteLibrary_ would be a more appropriate name since the idea is to manage book notes -- not whole books.

-:warning: This application is still work in progress (the Docker setup is not finished yet)!

 ## :whale: Installation (in three simple steps via Docker)

 1. Download the `docker-compose.yml` file _or_ clone the whole repository: